foundryvtthub/SR5-FoundryVTT/README-DEV.md

 * build => rebuild the system once
 * link => See section below

-In general the application within FoundryVTT will only use contents in `/dist`.
+The resulting application used for FoundryVTT will only use contents in `/dist`.

 # System Architecture
+A broad overview of the different areas of the shadowrun5e system.
+For more explanations around system specific concepts see `System Concepts`.
 ## Folder structure
 Everything needed to execute the system within foundry must live under
 * `/dist`